River Trips Offered

 (In town section, no shuttle required, easiest skill level)

 City Park is our gateway to the headwaters.
 Rent a tandem canoe or solo kayak for $50 and enjoy it for as long or little as you like.
-This option is perfect for those who would like to explore the clear headwaters section in town where the springs first give life to this beautiful river.
+This option is perfect for beginners or those who would like to explore the clear headwaters section in town where the springs first give life to this beautiful river.
 See everything from the Spring Lake Dam to the Rio Vista Dam and all points in between.
-Be aware that it can become quite crowded here on weekends and holidays during the peak summer season making the best time to visit Monday-Friday or early in the morning.
+Be aware that it can become quite crowded here on weekends and holidays during the peak summer season making the best time to visit Monday-Friday.
 This is the easiest and shortest section of river, while also providing the absolute best water clarity and temperature due to hundreds of springs.
 The dam that creates the white-water park below Rio Vista keeps the current here gentle enough to paddle back and forth, allowing you to return to the point where you started without the need of a shuttle.
-Customers typically paddle upriver first through Sewell Park to the headwater falls area above the Aquarena Springs Bridge (paddling against the current will become more challenging the closer you get to the headwaters).
-After enjoying the falls paddlers turn down river and travel past the starting point and islands to the lower extremity of the trip at Rio Vista Park.
+After a brief orientation, customers typically paddle upriver first through Sewell Park to the headwater falls area above the Aquarena Springs Bridge (paddling against the current will become more challenging the closer you get to the headwaters).
+After enjoying the falls, paddlers turn down river and travel past the starting point and islands to the lower extremity of the trip at Rio Vista Park.
 After exploring the rope swings at Rio Vista it is time to turn around and begin heading back upriver to the launch point where you started to complete the trip (turn around before Rio Vista Dam, you are not permitted to go down the tube chutes self-guided).
 This will require some effort to paddle against the current but will not be as challenging as the initial upriver paddle to the headwaters.
 City Park can be utilized as a starting point for longer trips willing to portage the white-water park at Rio Vista.

 Down River Trips Requiring Shuttle